 - Do not make any loud sounds near the swarm or hive

 - Do not spray any insecticides, water or powders at at the swarm or hive

 - Do not throw rocks or any objects at the swarm or hive

 - Do not swat bees buzzing around your body

 - Warn your neighbors that a swarm or hive is in the area

 - Do not disturb the swarm or hive even at night

 - Africanized Bees (Killer Bees)

 - European Bees

-Call us Phoenix Pest & Termite Control today to assess the size and growth of your Bee or Wasp infestation in Phoenix, Tucson or Mohave County, Arizona.
-We will work fast and safely to return your home back to a bee and wasp free zone.
+At Phoenix Pest & Termite Control, we will work fast and safely to return your home back to a bee and wasp free zone.